 I try to be balanced at WRUK – and so it would be an unfair comparison for me to point out that the Swan & Edgar Ambassador is not a luxury-quality watch at a lower price.
 I would instead view it as one of two things:

-- An alternative to an unbranded Aliexpress watch at half the price, and you’re paying for some degree of quality control and the 5-year warranty.
+- An alternative to an unbranded Aliexpress watch at half the price with a 5-year warranty.
 I’ve bought a lot of Parnis and Pagani Design-type watches direct from China, and about half of them had had some kind of cosmetic defect when they arrived.

 - An alternative to a £150 high-street watch.
 A quick scan of Argos shows that for the same money, you could buy a quartz Armani Exchange watch or a Rotary with a low-end Miyota movement.